 - Routing table: The netstat command can show the routing table, which contains information about network routes and gateways used by your system for outbound connectivity.
 This can help you understand how your system is routing traffic and identify potential misconfigurations.

-- Process information: Netstat can display the process ID (PID) and program name associated with each active network connection.
-This information can help you identify which processes are using network resources and detect unauthorized connections.
+- Process information: On Linux, netstat can display the process ID (PID) and program name associated with each active network connection (requires elevated privileges); on macOS, use